-Over the years of developing complete solutions for websites, we have had many questions from MotoCMS customers on how to choose a proper domain name for their online presence.
+Over the years of developing complete solutions for websites, we have had many questions from MotoCMS customers on finding the best hosting providers and choosing a domain name for their online presence.
 As this question deserves to be thoroughly discussed, we thought about a cheat sheet article on choosing the right domain name.
 Hopefully, this post will answer most of your questions as to this subject and help you to choose the best domain name for your website.

 With each day it is becoming harder and harder to find a laconic, easy to spell, memorable, and available domain name which wouldn’t cost you a pretty penny.
 We hope these simple yet indispensable tips will help you to avoid difficulties while searching for and registering a domain name.